Season 1892/93

 After the big wins over Wales and Ireland, Scotland were brought back down to earth with a bump when they faced England at Richmond on Saturday 1 April.
 Arnott, Hamilton, Sellar, Smellie and Waddell were in the Scotland side.
 Tommy Waddell scored the Scotland goal.

 On the Monday after the England game, Queen's Park had a challenge match in Sunderland.
 James "Bummer" Campbell of Kilmarnock guested for the Spiders at centre half.
-A crowd of 10,000 saw Sunderland have the better of the opening stages and take the lead in 10 minutes through John Scott.
+The attendance of 10,000 on a beautiful day was a record for a friendly match in the town.
+Sunderland, the newly-crowned English league champions, have the better of the opening stages and take the lead in 10 minutes through John Scott.
 Queen's were not behind for long.
 Willie Lambie equalised from a John Gillespie free kick.
 Jimmy Hamilton had his shirt torn and had to leave the field with roars of laughter ringing in his ears.
 While he was off the pitch, Willie Lambie gave Queen's the lead.
 Hamilton then returned to the fray wearing a Sunderland jersey.
 After the break, Jimmy Hannah converted a Millar cross to level the scores.
 Queen's were adamant that the scorer was offside and, for a while, it looked as if they would refuse to continue.
 There will still differences between Scotland and England in the interpretation of the offside law.
 There were two further goals in the game, both for the home side.
 First of all, Hannah scored from a Scott pass and then, near the end, Jimmy Millar fired home a fine shot.
 The four Sunderland goalscorers were all Scotsmen.

 On Saturday 8 April, there was a crowd of 5,000 at Hampden Park for the visit of Renton.
 Although neither set of players appeared to be over-exerting themselves in the first half, play was end to end and there were a number of close things.
 However, the game was scoreless at the interval.
 The second half was much more competitive.
 Jimmy Hamilton gave Queen's the lead but John Murray soon headed an equaliser.
 Shortly afterwards, the Renton goalscorer had to retire hurt.
 The Dunbartonshire men were not discouraged, however, and went into a 3-1 lead through John Duncan and John Bell.
 David Stewart pulled a goal back for the Spiders and then William Gulliland struck to make the final score 3-3.
 There was a widely-held view that the Gulliland equaliser had actually gone wide of the post.

 Queen's Park were insistent that their season would finish at the end of April and indicated that they would not be taking part in the Glasgow Merchants' Charity Cup competition, which was scheduled to be held in May.
-Queen's did not want to interfere with other sports, such as athletics and cricket, that took place in the summer months.
+Queen's took the view that too much was being asked of players and accused the Charity Committee of failing to understand the physical demands of modern football.
+In addition, the club did not want to interfere with other sports, such as athletics and cricket, that took place in the summer months.

 The Spiders made the short trip to Cathkin Park on Saturday 15 April to take on Third Lanark.
 A crowd of 4,000 saw William Gulliland gave Queen's a 1-0 lead at half-time.
-David Stewart doubled the lead in 55 minutes with a magnificent goal.
+David Stewart doubled the lead in 55 minutes with a magnificent shot.
 John Allan pulled a goal back for the Warriors but young McGowan restored Queen's two-goal advantage.
-There was no further scoring.
+There was no further scoring and an understrength Queen's side pulled off an unexpected victory.

 There was a double-header at Cathkin Park, with the ground also staging the Final of the Glasgow Reserve Cup.
 The Queen's Park Strollers lifted the trophy with a 5-0 victory over Battlefield's second string.
 The Strollers had defeated Clyde, Cambuslang and Rangers in the earlier rounds.